Using Novel Canadian Resources to Improve Medication Reconciliation at Discharge

 - reviewing & adjudicating the presence of an adverse event and the probability of it being drug related by a blinded expert panel review of each patient's chart and post-discharge interview data using the Leape & Bates method, and the Naranjo criteria.

-- Emergency Room Visit/Hospital Readmission [ Time Frame: within 30 days post-discharge ] [ Designated as safety issue: Yes ]All visits to the emergency room and/or hospital re-admission in the 30 days post-discharge will be measured using the provincial health insurance administrative databases.
+- Emergency room visit / Hospital readmission [ Time Frame: Within the 30 days post-discharge from hospital ]All visits to the emergency room and/or hospital re-admission in the 30 days post-discharge will be measured using the provincial health insurance administrative databases.
 This approach ensures that all ER visits and re-admissions are included, not just those occuring at the study hospitals.
 Almost all hospital-based physicians in Quebec are remunerated on a fee-for-service basis, and are required to record accurately the treating establishment and location of service, as this information determines the level of remuneration.

-- Failure to re-start community medications used for chronic conditions after discharge from hospital. [ Time Frame: 90 days after discharge from hospital ] [ Designated as safety issue: Yes ]Of all discharged patients who were on a medication used for a chronic condition in the community prior to their hospitalization, we will measure the proportion who do not re-start this medication within the 90 days after they are discharged from hospital.
+- Failure to re-start community medications used for chronic conditions after discharge from hospital. [ Time Frame: 90 days after discharge from hospital ]Of all discharged patients who were on a medication used for a chronic condition in the community prior to their hospitalization, we will measure the proportion who do not re-start this medication within the 90 days after they are discharged from hospital.
 This will be measured through comparison of their dispensed community medications before and after hospitalization (from administrative insurance database).

-- Readiness for hospital discharge [ Time Frame: Within the 30 days post-discharge from hospital ] [ Designated as safety issue: No ]This sub-study will examine the determinants and outcomes of patients' readiness for hospital discharge.
+- Readiness for hospital discharge [ Time Frame: Within the 30 days post-discharge from hospital ]This sub-study will examine the determinants and outcomes of patients' readiness for hospital discharge.
 Specifically, it will determine if: a) patient and hospital organizational characteristics are associated with patients' readiness for hospital discharge, b) lower levels of patients' readiness for hospital discharge are associated with an increased risk of ADEs and re-admissions 30-day post-discharge and, c) the effects of the medication reconciliation intervention on ADEs and readmissions 30-day post discharge is modified by level of patient's readiness for hospital discharge.

-- Time to complete medication history and discharge medication reconciliation with prescription. [ Time Frame: At admission to study unit, and upon discharge from hospital. ] [ Designated as safety issue: No ]We will measure the time it takes clinicians to complete the patient's medication history at admission, which includes time spent speaking with patients about medications, contacting patients' pharmacies for information on patients' community medications, and documenting the community medication list.
+- Time to complete medication history and discharge medication reconciliation with prescription. [ Time Frame: At admission to study unit, and upon discharge from hospital ]We will measure the time it takes clinicians to complete the patient's medication history at admission, which includes time spent speaking with patients about medications, contacting patients' pharmacies for information on patients' community medications, and documenting the community medication list.
 We will also measure the time it takes clinicians to complete a medication reconciliation at discharge and write the discharge prescription.
 We will compare the intervention and control groups, to see if the intervention reduces the time it takes clinicians to complete either of these two tasks.

-- Therapy Duplication [ Time Frame: during the 30 days post discharge from hospital ] [ Designated as safety issue: Yes ]We will measure the frequency at which therapy duplications occur in the discharge prescription, comparing intervention with control units.
-A therapy duplication will be defined as two or more drugs in the same therapeutic class being dispensed to the same person within the 30 days post-discharge from hospital.
+- Therapy duplication [ Time Frame: Withing the 30 days post-discharge from hospital ]We will measure the frequency at which therapy duplications occur in the discharge prescription, comparing intervention with control units.
+A therapy duplication will be defined as two or more drugs in the same therapeutic class being prescribed to the same patient.

 Inclusion Criteria: